Are Mice Nocturnal

 The Nocturnal Nature Of Mice

 However, it’s worth noting that mice can also adapt their activity patterns depending on environmental factors.
 In areas where they feel completely safe, such as a quiet, undisturbed attic or basement, they may venture out during the day as well.
+If you’re noticing unusual rodent activity, professional rodent control in Surrey can help assess and address the issue effectively.

 Why Are Mice Active At Night?